Yury Samodurov, the director of the Andrey Sakharov Museum and Public Center, has been summoned to a Russian Investigative Committee for questioning.

 Amnesty International has called on the Russian authorities to respect the right to freedom of expression and to stop the criminal prosecution of Yurii Samodurov and Andrei Yerofeev.

-exhibitions.
+previous exhibitions.
 To draw attention to political censorship Yerofeev put all the works behind a curtain with one hole in it, above human height, so that in order to see the works one had to climb a stool and peep through the hole.
-Only people who really
+Only people

 This week the prosecutors demanded a jail sentence of three years for each of them.
 The verdict will be announced on July 12th.
 The trial was instigated by the so called People's council , a movement of militant religious radicals with